The Garden of Hope:

 stillbirth, early infant death or abortion.

-After seven years of planning, praying and raising funds, the vision for the Garden of Hope is now a reality.
+After many years of planning, praying and raising funds, the vision for the Garden of Hope is now a reality.
 Praise God!
-Located
+Located in

 point, a full size, colored bronze sculpture of Jesus holding a tiny baby in his arms while grasping the hand of the mother sitting beside him.
 As one mother commented, "I lost three babies to

 miscarriages many years ago.
 All these years have past and yet for the first time, I feel like by visiting the garden, reflecting on the sculpture of Jesus and seeing my babies' names on the memorial